 - Business analyst and quality assurance (QA) professional

 … working mostly full-time, this could cost as much as $250,000 to $300,000.
-Highly complex sites with significantly more custom functionality, users, traffic, and content could cost as much as $1M USD and as long as a year before it’s done, especially if you want to refresh the design, groom the content, and enhance the features.
-Even the simplest of Drupal websites could be $25,000 to $50,000 and take no less than a month.
+Highly complex sites with significantly more custom functionality, users, traffic, and content could cost as much as $1-5M USD and as long as a year before it’s done, especially if you want to refresh the design, groom the content, and enhance the features.
+Even the simplest of Drupal websites could be $75,000 to $150,000 and take a couple months.

 Obviously, organizations need to plan and budget for such a significant effort and expense.
 Organizations also need to set aside time to be involved in the process.
 The last thing you want to do is allow the development team to disappear into a bubble for months at a time and return with a website.
 That is the best way to be disappointed with the results.
 You need to stay involved with the development team and be part of weekly stand-ups.